 So, why am I writing this post?

-Well … recently, I came across this petition on Twitter to remove the pattern day trader (PDT) rule.
+Well a while back, I came across this petition to remove the pattern day trader (PDT) rule.
 I respect the passion these traders have, but let me be very clear…

 This is a terrible idea.

 Many of you are familiar with the PDT rule.
 It limits the number of round-trip trades an individual can take if their account is under $25,000.
 In other words, if you don’t have $25,000 in your trading account, you’re limited to three day trades per week.

 For many in the trading community, this restriction is controversial.
 But I think it’s the best possible rule for newbies.
 Let me explain…

 The pattern day trader rule is only applicable to U.S. citizens, but everyone should heed this advice.
 The unfortunate reality is that 90% of people who attempt to become day traders will lose.
 For many, that statistic will stop them from even trying…

 …but you aren’t reading this because you’re a quitter.

 Starting under the PDT can come with a safety blanket — one that many people take for granted.
 First, if you’re a smart trader, you’re starting with money that you can afford to lose.
 For most people, blowing up a small account won’t mean drastic life changes.

 If losing your trading funds will dramatically change your life, I advise you to save up more money before you start trading.
 The additional stress of trading with money you need to pay your rent or electricity bill won’t help you become a profitable trader.